Fatnotfatt/learning-aws/content/4-EventParticipated/_index.md

 ### [Event 5](4.5-Event5/)

-&emsp;**Event Name:** DevOps on AWS
+&emsp;**Event Name:** Building Agentic AI: Context Optimization with Amazon Bedrock

-&emsp;**Date & Time:** 08:30, November 17, 2025
+&emsp;**Date & Time:** 09:00, December 5, 2025

-&emsp;**Location:** Bitexco Financial Tower, 2 Đ. Hải Triều, Bến Nghé, Quận 1, Thành phố Hồ Chí Minh
+&emsp;**Location:** 26th Floor, Bitexco Financial Tower, 2 Đ. Hải Triều, Bến Nghé, Quận 1, Thành phố Hồ Chí Minh

 &emsp;**Role:** Attendee

 &emsp;**Outcomes or Value Gained:**

-- **Lessons Learned**: I learned about DevOps culture and principles, including DORA metrics (Deployment Frequency, Lead Time, MTTR, Change Failure Rate) for measuring DevOps maturity.
-I gained deep understanding of AWS CI/CD services (CodeCommit, CodeBuild, CodeDeploy, CodePipeline) and different deployment strategies (Blue/Green, Canary, Rolling).
-I also learned about Infrastructure as Code with CloudFormation and CDK, and when to use each approach.
+- **Lessons Learned**: I learned about Building Agentic AI and Context Optimization with Amazon Bedrock.
+I gained deep understanding of how to build autonomous AI agents with Amazon Bedrock through hands-on techniques.
+I learned about agentic orchestration patterns and advanced context optimization techniques.
+I also understood the importance of context optimization in reducing costs and improving performance.
+The workshop emphasized that agentic AI is the future of AI applications and context optimization is key to scaling effectively.
-- **New Skills**: I developed skills in building complete CI/CD pipelines using AWS DevOps services.
-I learned how to implement Infrastructure as Code with both CloudFormation and CDK.
-I gained practical knowledge of container services (ECR, ECS, EKS, App Runner) and when to use each one.
-I also learned how to set up monitoring and observability using CloudWatch and X-Ray.
+- **New Skills**: I developed skills in building Bedrock Agents from scratch with guidance from experts.
+I learned about context optimization techniques such as compression, summarization, and relevant information extraction.
+I gained practical knowledge of agentic orchestration patterns and how to coordinate multiple agents.
+I also learned about the CloudThinker platform and how it simplifies building agentic systems.
+The hands-on workshop gave me opportunities to practice with real AWS environments.
-- **Contribution to Team/Project**: I shared comprehensive notes about AWS DevOps services and best practices with my team.
-I proposed implementing CI/CD pipelines using CodePipeline for automated deployments.
-I suggested adopting Infrastructure as Code for all our infrastructure using CloudFormation or CDK.
-I also created guidelines for containerization strategies and monitoring best practices.
-The knowledge gained helps our team implement modern DevOps practices and improve deployment frequency and reliability.
+- **Contribution to Team/Project**: I shared comprehensive notes about Building Agentic AI and Context Optimization with my team.
+I proposed pilot projects using Bedrock Agents for automation tasks.
+I created guidelines for context optimization best practices to reduce costs and improve performance.
+I also documented CloudThinker platform capabilities and integration patterns.
+The knowledge gained helps our team explore agentic AI solutions and optimize costs in AI/ML projects.

 ---